 Good Afternoon!
-My name is Kate Morris, and I serve as President here at St. Lawrence University.
+My name is Kate Morris, and it is my distinct honor to serve as President here at St. Lawrence University.

-It is my pleasure to be one of the many people who welcome you to St. Lawrence today.
+I am so pleased to be one of the many people who welcome our new students and your families to St. Lawrence today.

 - Shaun Whitehead, University Chaplain, from whom you have just heard